elclanrs/jq-idealforms-old/README.md

 $myform.setOptions(myOps)
 ```

 Every form is registered in the `$.idealforms.forms` namespace after initialization beginning at `$0`.
-This means that you can change a particular option of any form manually:
+This means that you can modify (not override) a particular option of any form manually:

 ```javascript
 var $myform = $('#myform').idealforms({